 An atmosphere is the layer of gases surrounding a planet.
 Many planets (and a number of moons) have atmospheres; some are thicker than Earth's (like Venus) and some are thinner (like Mars).
 Mercury and the Earth's moon have almost no atmosphere at all.
-Jupiter and the other gas giants have an extensive atmospheres that are remarkably thick and extensive.
+Jupiter and the other gas giants have atmospheres that are remarkably thick and extensive.

 The atmosphere protects the surface of the Earth from harmful cosmic rays and holds the oxygen and carbon dioxide needed to support life.
 The chemistry of the Earth's atmosphere is governed by chemical reactions, many of which come from life.
-Life is notably responsible for the atmospheric oxygen; without photosynthesis, the molecular oxygen in the atmosphere would chemically react away.
+Life is notably responsible for the atmospheric oxygen; without photosynthesis, the molecular oxygen in the atmosphere would chemically vanish.

 In addition to being important for life, the atmosphere also allows the harvesting of a number of primary energy sources.
 For example, the oxygen in the atmosphere makes combustion of hydrocarbons (like those found in fossil fuels or biofuels) possible.
 The atmosphere also serves as a heat sink for certain types of heat engines (for example, a car engine couldn't run without dumping waste heat into the atmosphere; neither can certain types of power plants).
 More obviously, the wind is the atmosphere moving, so atmosphere is needed for wind power.